hugomg/xjump-sdl/README.md

 This version of xjump tries to keep the interface closer to the original xjump.
 For example, it launches straight into the game instead of into a menu.
 The smooth scrolling feature is inspired by GNUJump though :)

+2. How do I make things look like they did in the classic xjump?

+Use the following command-line flags: `xjump --hard-scroll --theme classic `.